ztipsamme/ztipsamme/README.md

 ### 🌟 What I'm up to

 - 🔭 Currently working on an updated version of my old school project **Rocketflow** — a to-do web app with Pomodoro and Kanban features.
-- 🌱 Deepening my fullstack skills — focusing on .Net Cloud deployment with C#.
+- 🌱 Deepening my fullstack skills — focusing on .Net cloud development with C#.
 - 💬 Ask me about my internship at **Humblebee**, where we took the first steps toward building _Majblomman's_ new "My Pages" feature.

 ---